-Looking for design ideas to improve your medical waiting room?
+Want to improve your medical waiting room and make it more inviting to patients?
 How can you create a waiting room that patients fall in love with?

-These simple doctor waiting room ideas, design tips, and best practices will help enhance your patient satisfaction and improve the overall patient experience.
+These simple design tips and best practices will help enhance your medical practice waiting room, and improve the overall patient experience.

 rater8 has collected millions of data points and satisfaction surveys over the years.
 And the leading complaint of patients is excessive wait time.